-This tract is surrounded by state and private land.
-There are no zoning or other agency management plans affecting this land.
+These tracts are surrounded by private land on the north, south, and east side and the Blackfeet Indian Reservation on the west side.
+There are no zoning or other agency management plans affecting these lands.

 20. ACCESS TO AND QUALITY OF RECREATIONAL AND WILDERNESS ACTIVITIES: